wooogler/assets/03_Communication.md

 - When you would like to involve someone outside the lab in a conversation.
 - When you would like to send a file that needs to be archived.
 - When you would like to foward someone else' email to one of us.

+- When you would like to involve someone outside the lab in a conversation.
+- When there is a document that needs to be signed, students are required to send an email to Prof. Sang instead of using Slack for such requests.

 # Website